Linear Regression in Excel (Table of Contents)

 - Anova tells the level of variability within the regression model.

 This is generally not used for simple linear regression.
-However, the ‘Significance F values’ indicate how reliable our results are, with a value greater than 0.05 suggesting to choose another predictor.
+However, the ‘Significance F values’ indicate our results’ reliability, with a value greater than 0.05 suggesting choosing another predictor.

-- Coefficients are the most important part used to build regression equation.
+- Coefficients are the most important part used to build regression equations.

 So, our regression equation would be: y= 16.891 x – 355.32.
 This is the same as that done by method 1 (scatter chart with a trendline).

-Now, if we wish to predict average medical expenses when age is 72:
+Now, if we wish to predict average medical expenses when the age is 72:

 So y= 16.891 * 72 -355.32 = 860.832

-So this way, we can predict values of y for any other values of x.
+So this way, we can predict y values for any other x values.

 - Residuals indicate the difference between actual and predicted values.